PrayagTandon/Nike-LandingPage/README.md

 ### What I learned

-- .email-input:invalid+.email-label .email-label--invalid-text : Used extensive CSS selector to select an Element.
+- Developed a full landing page using Tailwind CSS and applied the concepts of Tailwind CSS.
-- Wrote JS logic for two button and Applied utility classes using the JS EventListener.
+- Integrated Tailwind CSS with ReactJS for industry level approach to website development.

 ### Continued development

-- Developing skills to write more Fluent JS code.
+- Developing skills to write more Fluent Tailwind and ReactJS code.
-- Develop more JS skills
+- To make individual Shoe page

 ## Author